Introduction to Version control systems

 -

-Git provides many options for customisation and integration with various tools and services, such as Git Engee.
+Git provides many possibilities for configuration and integration with various tools and services, for example Git Engee.

 -

-Git uses a hashing mechanism (SHA-1) to store all data and metadata using revisions, which allows you to reference any particular commit in any context, whether when working with change history, creating branches, or merging them.
+Git uses a hashing mechanism (SHA-1) to store all data and metadata using revisions, which allows you to refer to any particular commit in any context, whether when working with the history of changes, creating branches or when merging them.

-Thus, using Git in Engee is an indispensable practice for working on any project.
+Thus, the usage of Git in Engee is an indispensable practice for working on any project.